biel-codee/TikTok-Clone/README.md

   + NodeJs
   + Git / GitHub

-# Segue a baixo a docuementaçao do React
+# Segue a baixo a documentação do React

 # Getting Started with Create React App